GavinXing/blog/_pages/about.md

   - /about.html
 ---

-I'm a master student at University of Michigan, major in Computer Science and Engineering.
+I'm a Master's student at University of Michigan, major in Computer Science and Engineering.
 I'm now working with [Prof. H.V.
 Jagadish](https://web.eecs.umich.edu/~jag/) at [UM DBGroup](http://dbgroup.eecs.umich.edu).
-Generally speaking, my research interest includes Data Management, Natural Language Processing, Data Mining, Knowledge Representation, etc.
+My ultimate goal is to help both experts and novices gain access to data more easily, process data faster, and learn from data more efficiently.

 Before my graduate study, I got my Bachelor's degree at Shanghai Jiaotong University.
 I worked with [Prof. Kenny Q. Zhu](http://www.cs.sjtu.edu.cn/~kzhu/) since the summer vacation of my sophomore year.

+News
+====
+<i>Jan 30, 2019</i> - Received a CS Ph.D. offer from University of Wisconsin-Madison.